junior-paradelo/padel-pointment/README.md

 # 🎾 Padel-Pointment

-A modern web application for booking padel courts in your city.
+A modern REST API web application for booking padel courts in your city.

 ## 📝 Project Description